ReZorg/Lethe-AI-Sharp/Docs/MEMORY.md

 - `Insertion` is set to `MemoryInsertion.Trigger`
 - `EmbedSummary` contains valid embedding data
 - `Enabled` is true

+By default, this includes:
+- Summaries of past chat sessions
+- WorldInfo entries with `DoEmbeds` property enabled
+- Research results from agent tasks after they've been inserted into conversation

 ## Memory Insertion Strategies